History of St. Louis (1804–1865): Slavery and racism in St. Louis

+The 1838 lynching of Francis McIntosh, a free Black man who worked on a boat that docked in St. Louis, was followed by a trial that acquitted all perpetrators.
+The affair was covered by abolitionist newspaper St. Louis Observer, whose owner Elijah Lovejoy moved to Alton, Illinois following vandalism and threats of violence and was shortly thereafter murdered alongside the destruction of his press.
+Both the trial and murder were later mentioned in Abraham Lincoln's Lyceum address as a sign of disregard of legal process and destruction of faith in institutions.

 In 1846, the slaves Dred Scott and his wife Harriet sued for freedom, in a case heard at the Old Courthouse, based on their having traveled and lived with their master in free states.
 Although the state ruled in his favor, an appeal to the U.S. Supreme Court resulted in an 1857 ruling against them.
 The Supreme Court ruled that slaves could not be counted as citizens.
 This decision overturned the basis of the Missouri Compromise.
 The year of the decision, both of the Scotts were emancipated by their master's family.

 Including the Scypion family case and the Dred Scott case, three hundred and one freedom suits were filed in St. Louis courts from 1814 to 1860.
 However, slaves gained freedom in less than half of them.